Updated: June 20, 2024

 Screen Shot 2024 06 13 At 2.30.56 PM 300x165

-R-value measures the insulation’s resistance to heat flow.
-The higher the R-value, the better the insulation’s effectiveness.
+R-value measures how well the insulation resists heat flow.
+The higher the R-value the better.
 When choosing insulation:

-• Understand R-value Needs: Building codes often specify minimum R-values for different areas of the home based on climate zones.
-Ensure that the insulation meets or exceeds these requirements.
+• Know Your R-value: Building codes have minimum R-values for different areas of the home based on climate zones.
+Make sure the insulation meets or exceeds those requirements.

-• Consider Total R-values: If adding new insulation over old, consider the total R-value of both layers combined, not just the new layer.
-This total will determine the overall efficiency.
+• Total R-values: If adding new insulation over old, consider the total R-value of both layers combined, not just the new layer.
+That’s what matters.

-• Thickness and Material: Thicker insulation generally has higher R-values, but the material also plays a critical role.
-For example, a thick layer of fiberglass might have a similar R-value to a thinner layer of spray foam.
+• Thickness and Material: Thicker insulation generally has higher R-values but material also matters.
+For example, a thick layer of fiberglass has the same R-value as a thinner layer of spray foam.

 The Insulation Process Explained

-A professional will first inspect the attic to assess the current insulation status, identify issues such as air leaks, moisture, or structural damages, and measure the area to determine the insulation needed.
-This step ensures that the insulation plan meets the home’s requirements and complies with local building codes.
+A pro will inspect the attic to see what’s currently insulated, find any air leaks, moisture or structural damage and measure the area to determine how much insulation is needed.
+This step makes sure the insulation plan meets your home’s needs and the local building codes.

-Cleaning debris, sealing air leaks, and repairing damage prepare the attic space.
-This preparation is crucial to maximizing the effectiveness of the new insulation.
+Cleaning out debris, sealing air leaks and repairing damage prepares the attic space.
+This is key to getting the most out of the new insulation.

 Installing Ventilation

-Proper ventilation must be ensured before insulation is installed to prevent future moisture problems and maintain indoor air quality.
-This may include adding or clearing soffit vents, ridge vents, or gable vents.
+Ventilation must be done before insulation is installed to prevent future moisture issues and indoor air quality.
+This may include adding or clearing soffit vents, ridge vents or gable vents.

 Installation of Insulation

-Depending on the type of insulation chosen (e.g., fiberglass batts, cellulose, spray foam), the installation process will vary:
+Depending on the type of insulation (fiberglass batts, cellulose, spray foam)

-1. Fiberglass Batts: These are rolled out and fitted between joists and studs in the attic floor and walls.
+1. Fiberglass Batts: Rolled out and fitted between joists and studs in the attic floor and walls.

-2. Loose-Fill Cellulose: This is blown into place using specialized machines, ensuring it fills all nooks and crannies.
+2. Loose-Fill Cellulose: Blown in using machines, fills all the nooks and crannies.

-3. Spray Foam: Applied using a sprayer, this expands to fill the gaps, providing an excellent air barrier.
+3. Spray Foam: Applied with a sprayer, expands to fill the gaps, creates an air barrier.

 Cleanup and Final Inspection

-After the insulation is installed, the area is cleaned up.
-The installer will do a final walk-through to ensure the installation is complete and the attic space is left clean and tidy.
-This inspection also checks that the ventilation remains unobstructed and that the insulation is evenly distributed.
+The installer will do a final walk-through to make sure the job is complete and the attic space is clean and tidy.
+This includes making sure the ventilation is not blocked and the insulation is evenly dispersed.

 Review and Recommendations